-8. Bake for 10-12 minutes, until the bottom is golden-brown and crisp and the cheese bubbly and golden.
-Cut with a large knife to six triangles and serve immediately.
+8. Bake for 10-12 minutes, until the bottom is golden-brown and crisp, and the cheese bubbly and golden.
+Cut with a large heavy knife into six triangles, and serve immediately.

 Cherry tomatoes sauce:

 Cherry tomatoes are great for a quick and tasty tomato sauce.
 I like to use a variety of colors and shapes, both for their flavor and for nutritious reasons.
-Since they have finer skins than regular tomatoes, it’s easy to process them whole, which will add an interesting texture and fiber to the sauce.
+Since they have finer skins than regular tomatoes, it’s best to process them whole, which will add a more interesting texture, and fiber, to the sauce.